Storage Engines

 STORAGE_ENGINE=clickhouse

-docker compose --profile clickhouse --profile logging up -d
+docker compose --profile mongodb up -d Switching Engines

 Changing the STORAGE_ENGINE variable only changes where